LordBsla/Simple--Youtube-dl--audio-downloader-script/README.md

 # Food for though
 - Modifiying the flag ``` -f``` within the script can allow you to download files from other online media sources(such as sound cloud)
 - Modifying the flag ```-o``` within in the script will allow you to change the download location, download naming scheme(including creating new folder on download for playlists for example)
-- With more modifications it can work on android(using 'Termux')<hr>If you can do this however you're better off creating your own shell scripts as you see fit this is inteanded for absolute beginners :)
+- With more modifications it can work on android(using 'Termux')<hr>However if you can do any of this however you're better off creating your own shell scripts as you see fit this is inteanded for absolute beginners :)